Optimization and Problem Solving of Pandora FMS

 Slow queries study

-In some systems, depending on the type of information you have, you can find some “slow queries” that make the system work worse.
+In some systems, depending on the type of information you have, you may find some “slow queries” that make the system work worse.
 You may enable logs of this type of queries over a short period of time (since it harms the system performance) in order to consider trying to optimize queries to tables with indexes.
 To enable these settings, do the following:

 • Edit my.cnf and add the following lines: